name-finder/name-finder/README.md

-# Neuname Name API
+# Neuname Name API: data-based tool to get info about US first names

+Returns

 Age distribution (based on name and optionally sex)

-and gender (based on name and optionally age)
+Gender (based on name and optionally age)

-of first names

 search for first names based on their characteristics

+History of any first name

 ## API Documentation